Trends in Technical Communication: a review

 1. Chaos.
 There is no consistency.

-2. Documents match on paper (so, there is document quality).
+2. Documents match on paper.
+Therefore, there is document quality.
 However, in the word processor, styles are not used.
 Instead, for example, you have 'Normal' style with manual formatting to achieve a visual result.

-3. Template-based authoring (so, there is technical quality).
+3. Template-based writing.
+Therefore, there is technical quality.
 There is a repeatable process for creating consistently formatted documents.
-This is Neil Perlin's definition of structured authoring.
+This is Neil Perlin's definition of structured writing.

-4. Structured authoring.
-It requires the programmatic enforcement of document templates.
-This is Sarah's definition of structured authoring.
+4. Structured writing.
+Structured writing requires the programmatic enforcement of document templates.
+This is Sarah's definition of structured writing.

 Technical communicators are moving from level 3 to level 4.
-XML is likely to be relevant to technical communicators in the next few years, but not necessarily immediately.
+XML is likely to be applicable to technical communicators in the next few years, but possibly not immediately.

 The move to XML threatens old-school technical authors.
 Template compliance is not optional, so no more 'tweaking' of page breaks.
-Quality assurance is done on files, not on the final deliverables.
-Some technical authors will find that hard to deal with.
+Quality assurance is done on files, not on the final documents.
+Some technical authors will not like that change.
 However, benefits include new authoring tools, and new job roles, which many technical communicators will relish.

 User-generated content

 User-generated content and Web 2.0 are the most important trends for technical authors, Sarah thinks.
-The shift towards user-generated content will make the shift to XML and structured authoring look small in comparison.
+The change towards user-generated content will make the change to XML and structured writing look small in comparison.

 Historically, publishing was one-to-many.
-That is, one organisation published, and many people read the content.
+That is, one organization published, and many people read the content.
 Now, anyone can be a publisher, and that affects technical authors.
-For example, many corporate organisations now put much effort into search engine optimisation of their web-based online help systems.
-They want their approved content to be higher in search engine rankings than, say, an unapproved review of a software product.
+For example, many organizations do much work for search engine optimization of their web-based online help.
+They want their approved content to have a higher search engine rank than an unapproved review of a software product.

 One threat to technical authors is that users document the product for free, and therefore, management sees no need to employ technical authors.
-However, opportunities exist for technical authors to become content curators, wiki organisers, and organisers of user participation.
+However, opportunities exist for technical authors to become content curators, wiki organizers, and organizers of user participation.

 Motion graphics

-Sarah's final prediction was that motion graphics and rich media would become more important than they are now.
+Sarah thinks that motion graphics and rich media will become more important than they are now.

-Rich media and associated tools bring new opportunities for technical authors to develop content.
+Rich media and related tools bring new opportunities for technical authors to develop content.
 However, much rich media is not good for visually impaired people.
-(She used the term 'visually impaired' both literally, and figuratively, to mean those people who prefer words to pictures.)
+(Sarah used the term 'visually impaired' both literally, and figuratively, to mean those people who prefer words to pictures.)

 Implementing content management